 NPA and CRN have been fighting such efforts across the U.S. In recent developments, age restriction efforts in California faltered.
 But across the country in New York, Governor Kathy Hochul (D-NY) signed A.5610/S.5823 into law to ban the sale of certain weight loss and sports nutrition dietary supplements to New York consumers under the age of 18.
 Retailers who fail to comply with the law, which went into effect in April 2024, are subject to fines.

 For an update on where the science stands, and the current state of regulatory, join the live education session Setting the Record Straight on Dietary Supplements, Eating Disorders, and Mental Wellness, taking place on October 1, 2024, at the Naturally Informed Stress and Mental Wellness virtual conference.
-The event is free to attend.
+You can now access this session on demand.
 Drs.
-Hewling and Kalman will discuss the science, while Rick Collins, Founding Partner at Collins Gann McCloskey & Barry PLLC, will provide a regulatory update.
+Hewling and Kalman discuss the science, while Rick Collins, Founding Partner at Collins Gann McCloskey & Barry PLLC, provides a regulatory update.

 Related: DSHEA at 30: Where’s our grassroots army?